awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-multiple.md

 # Using targets and rate controls to send commands to a fleet<a name="send-commands-multiple"></a>

 You can send commands to tens, hundreds, or thousands of instances by using the `targets` parameter \(the **Specify instance tags** option in the **Run a command** page in the console\)\.
 The `targets` parameter accepts a `Key,Value` combination based on Amazon Elastic Compute Cloud \(Amazon EC2\) tags that you specified for your instances\.
 When you run the command, the system locates and attempts to run the command on all instances that match the specified tags\.
-For more information about Amazon EC2 tags, see [Tagging your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide* \(content applies to Windows Server and Linux instances\)\.
+For more information about Amazon EC2 tags, see [Tag your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide for Linux Instances* \(content applies to Windows Server and Linux instances\)\.
 You can also send commands to instances that belong to an AWS resource group\.
-For more information about resource groups, see [What are Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/) in the *AWS Resource Groups User Guide*\.
+For more information about resource groups, see [What are resource groups?](https://docs.aws.amazon.com/ARG/latest/userguide/resource-groups.html) in the *AWS Resource Groups User Guide*\.

 You can also use the `targets` parameter to target a list of specific instance IDs, as described in the next section\.